 There is no typical “Erb job,” as alumni work in a very broad range of industries and functions.
 Most Erb alumni work in the private sector, with a minority working in nonprofits, NGOs, government and education.
 The following chart is a breakdown of current alumni careers, based on data collected in 2015. *The “Other” field is comprised of jobs in, but not limited to, food and agriculture, operations, supply chain, nonprofits, NGOs, government and education.

-The Rackham Graduate School (often referred to as simply “Rackham”) administers 181 graduate programs at the University of Michigan, including the School of Natural Resources and Environment (SNRE).
-Students applying to SNRE do so through the Rackham system and then work with Rackham to manage SNRE coursework, funding and degree requirements during their studies.
+The Rackham Graduate School (often referred to as simply “Rackham”) administers 181 graduate programs at the University of Michigan, including the School for Environment and Sustainability (SEAS).
+Students applying to SEAS do so through the Rackham system and then work with Rackham to manage SEAS coursework, funding and degree requirements during their studies.
 Note that Ross is administered separately.

 For more information, please visit the Rackham website.